-Scranton is a city located in Pennsylvania.
-With a 2020 population of 77,218, it is the 6th largest city in Pennsylvania and the 465th largest city in the United States.
-Scranton is currently growing at a rate of 0.02% annually and its population has increased by 1.48% since the most recent census, which recorded a population of 76,089 in 2010.
-Scranton reached it's highest population of 143,433 in 1930.
-Spanning over 26 miles, Scranton has a population density of 3,051 people per square mile.
+Scranton is a city located in Lackawanna County Pennsylvania.
+It is also the county seat of Lackawanna County.
+With a 2020 population of 76,376, it is the 6th largest city in Pennsylvania and the 515th largest city in the United States.
+Scranton is currently growing at a rate of 0.03% annually but its population has decreased by -0.81% since the most recent census, which recorded a population of 76,997 in 2020.
+Spanning over 26 miles, Scranton has a population density of 3,018 people per square mile.

 Scranton is a city located in the state of Pennsylvania.
 It is located in Lackawanna County and is part of the Scranton-Wilkes Barre-Hazelton metropolitan area, which is home to over half a million residents.
 Scranton serves as the county seat for Lackawanna County.

 Over 83% of the adult population (at least 25 years old) has graduated from high school and over 57% of the residents aged 16 and over, work in the labor force.

 Population Growth in Scranton